Benefits of Hiring Veterans

 How to Hire Veterans

-- Then, they recommend contacting a Veterans Employment Representative at an American Job Center (you can search here).
+- Then, they recommend contacting a Veterans Employment Representative at an American Job Center.
 They will ask for additional information about the job posting.

 Veterans preference give employment preference to veterans for federal agency jobs and is based on a point system that incorporates several factors including: type of discharge, military rank, type of service, disability rating, and others.
 The veterans preference eligibility is comprehensively outlined in our Veteran Recruiting article.